ministryofjustice/laa-apply-for-criminal-legal-aid/README.md

 If you ever feel something is not right with the CSS or JS, run `rails assets:clobber` to purge the local cache.

+**Note about the datastore service**

+Some functionality in this service relies on a [remote datastore](https://github.com/ministryofjustice/laa-criminal-applications-datastore) being available to submit applications, and read these back again.

+Mainly, the service can be fully used without any external dependencies up until the submission point, where the datastore needs to be locally running to receive the submitted application.
+Also, some functionality in the dashboard will make use of this datastore.

+To facilitate an end-to-end local setup without worrying about dependencies, instead of running the local datastore service, you can rely on a shared remote datastore harness service, which is identical to the one running on staging, but can be used by developers as if it was running locally.

+However, for active development, and to debug or diagnose issues, running the datastore service locally will always be the recommended way.
+Also it is much easier to inspect the database, wipe it, run migrations, etc.

 ## Running the tests

 You can run all the code linters and tests with: